 it instead of mine.
 Given the amount of time and resources spent on developing my book,

 this seems a bizarre business model, and makes about as much sense as Apple advertising a

 competitor's "iPad".
 As always, please use discretion when purchasing texts—even

 on my own publisher's website!

 There are currently no plans for a new edition of this book.
-As of June, 2016, the 5th Edition is just 3 years old.
-It provides in-depth coverage of language and programming fundamentals that span all Python versions—past, present, and future—and remains fully relevant today.
-Moreover, because its content has chronicled two decades of Python's history, this classic text also provides context important for understanding Python's state today.
+As of June 2016, the 5th Edition is just 3 years old.
+It provides in-depth coverage of language and programming fundamentals that span all Python versions—past, present, and future—and remains fully relevant to all Python programmers and applications today.
+Moreover, because its content has chronicled two decades of Python's history, this classic text also provides context important for understanding Python's current state.

 Given the constant change of Python's development, readers should expect

 to supplement any learning resource with documentation on recent Python